lundstroem/snibbetracker/res/readme.txt

 - fix bug where volume does not reset when removing A effect.
 - fixed bug where export wav buffer was not zeroed before use.
 - only play from track in pattern view if cursor is < 16 etc otherwise from track 0.
-- scroll for nodes in envelop.
+- scroll for nodes in envelope.

 build 10 - 2015-05-10 11.40
 - fixed crash bug on XP when saving/loading/exporting.